grafana/beyla/docs/sources/network/config.md

 CIDRs list, to be set as the `src.cidr` and `dst.cidr` attribute with the entry that matches the `src.address` and `dst.address` respectively.

-Attribute as a function of the source and destination IP addresses.
+The attribute as a function of the source and destination IP addresses.
-If an IP does not match any address here, the attributes won't be set.
+If an IP address does not match any address here, the attributes won't be set.
-If an IP matches multiple CIDR definitions, the flow is decorated with the narrowest CIDR.
+If an IP address matches multiple CIDR definitions, the flow is decorated with the narrowest CIDR.
-As a result, you can safely add a 0.0.0.0/0 entry to group there all the traffic that does not match any of the other CIDRs.
+As a result, you can safely add a `0.0.0.0/0` entry to group all the traffic that does not match any of the other CIDRs.

 If you set this property via environment variable each entry must be separated by a comma, for example: